Nellie Bridge, Clallam County Poet Laureate, 2025-27

 A major goal of the Clallam County Poet Laureate program is to use poetry to bring a variety of voices and perspectives to culturally diverse audiences throughout the county, and to bring communities together through poetry.
 Poetry helps us to see, understand and think about our community and our world through a different lens and challenges us to reconsider the common ties that bind us together.

-This position comes with an annual stipend of $5,000 ($10,000 total) in recognition of the appointed poet’s time and energy in participating in or hosting events as well as to support the poet’s craft and practice.
+This position comes with an annual stipend of $5,000 ($10,000 total over the two-year term) in recognition of the appointed poet’s time and energy in participating in or hosting events as well as to support the poet’s craft and practice.
+The two-year stipend is funded by a $1,000 contribution from Clallam County and a $9,000 donation from the North Olympic Library Foundation, a separate non-profit.

 The Clallam County Poet Laureate program began in 2023.
 Jaiden Dokken served as the first Poet Laureate (April 2023 through March 2025).